-- undertaking risk assessments and site inspections
+- carrying out risk assessments and site inspections

-- ensuring that equipment is installed correctly/safely
+- ensuring that equipment is installed correctly and safely

 - identifying potential hazards

 - determining ways of reducing risks

 - running health and safety meetings and training courses for employees

 - liaising with external health and safety authorities

 - keeping up to date and ensuring compliance with current health and safety legislation.

 Large employers, such as local authorities, health trusts, professional services organisations, universities and hospitals, are likely to employ health and safety specialists.
 Companies that employ people whose jobs involve physical work and risk are also likely to recruit H&S experts.
 Smaller employers may include health and safety within HR roles.

 Vacancies are advertised online on general job sites – particularly if health and safety duties form part of HR work.
 Recruitment agencies also often advertise these positions.